Genesis 24:47 “earring upon her face” or “a nose ring on her nose”?

 Because we Bible believers do believe that God has in fact given us an infallible Bible in the Authorized King James Holy Bible, we maintain that it was an earring and not a nose ring that Rebecca, the young bride to be, wore on that day.

-Other Bible translations that agree with the KJB that it was an earring.
+To repeat, a few of the other Bible translations that agree with the KJB that it was an earring.

 Wycliffe 1395 - “hangide eere ryngis to ourne (to adorn) hir face”